 Anime & Manga

 - The Z Fighters / The Earth's Special Forces of Dragon Ball - the team that kept on growing.
-Almost all of them started out as enemies and then became The Lancer and finally settled into a different role.
+Almost all of them started out as enemies and settled into a different role.

 - Mahou Sensei Negima! starts it off in the Kyoto Arc by combining the original Battle Couple-and-mentor of Negi (The Leader), Asuna (The Lancer) and Chamo (The Mentor) with Setsuna (The Big Gal) and Nodoka (The Smart Gal).
 The group evolves over the Mahora Festival to include several others.
 By the time the Magic World Arc begins, the Team has reached over 10 people in membership.